Explained by Roger P. Ashley

 Important examples of this type of deposit

-The Glacier Peak deposit is the largest known porphyry copper deposit in this tract, having a reserve of 1.7 billion metric tons of ore containing 0.334 percent copper (Derkey and others, 1990).
-Other known deposits in the tract include Mazama, Gold Mountain, Sunrise, North Fork, Clipper-Three Brothers, and Condor-Hemlock (Peterson, 1991; Derkey and others, 1990).
-The tract also contains three copper-bearing breccia pipes that contain substantial known ore reserves.
+The Margaret deposit of southwestern Washington is the only known porphyry copper deposit in this tract.
+It contains an estimated ore reserve of at least 523 million metric tons grading 0.36 percent copper, and has significant amounts of molybdenum, gold, and silver (Derkey and others, 1990).
+The tract also contains two copper-bearing breccia pipes that contain substantial known reserves of copper, molybdenum, gold, and silver.
 These are not included here as known porphyry copper deposits because their grades are too high and tonnages too low to fit the published porphyry copper models.
-However, because several of the known porphyry deposits include breccia pipes in addition to stockwork mineralization, the breccia pipes are regarded as porphyry prospects.
+However, because several of the known porphyry deposits in the northern Cascades include breccia pipes in addition to stockwork mineralization, the breccia pipes are regarded as porphyry prospects.

 On the numerical estimates made

 Our estimate reflects the belief that additional exploration of known prospects would disclose deposits.
 Note that at the 10th percentile, almost all known prospects are expected to yield deposits.
 The lack of additional deposits below the 10th percentile reflects the perception that, although exploration of this tract for this deposit type has not been as thorough as it has in the northern Cascades, the potential for new deposits lies almost entirely within known polymetallic vein districts, which constitute or contain the known porphyry prospects in this tract.
 Thus, there is a very low probability that completely undiscovered prospects remain.
 For the 90th, 50th, and 10th percentiles, the team estimated 1, 3, and 10 or more porphyry-copper deposits consistent with the grade and tonnage model of Menzie and Singer (1986).